pfernan47/levenshteinn/README.md

 respectively.
 This evaluation is done using a Levenshtein automaton, developed by Klaus U. Schulz and Stoyan Mihov (2002).
-This program creates the Levenshtein automaton considering its states like floors, and its connections will depend of its transition kind (epsilon, any, symbol), then, the final purpose is to determinate if after go over an automaton the final state is an acceptation or negation state
+This program creates the Levenshtein automaton considering its states like floors, and its connections will depend of its transition type (epsilon, any, symbol), then, the final purpose is to determinate if after go over an automaton the final state is an acceptation or negation state